 - The initiator of the divorce will fill out a divorce complaint and file it with the clerk of courts.

 - The complaint will be served to the other party, notifying them that their former spouse has begun divorce proceedings.

 - After serving the non-filing party, the couple must wait 30 days before their initial hearing.

-- During this time, the couple will draw up an agreement dictating the terms of divorce.
+- During this time, the couple will draw up an agreement dictating the terms of the divorce.
 It is extremely beneficial to have a lawyer oversee the drafting of this agreement.
 Contact us at (919) 234-5513 or send us an email to schedule your consultation.

 - After 30 days, the couple will have their first hearing during which, if they have agreed to all outstanding issues in their case, they may submit their final documents to the court to be granted divorce as soon as possible.
 The final documents are the judgment for absolute divorce, certificate for absolute divorce, separation agreement & property settlement contract, and a parenting plan (if applicable).

-Contact Doyle Law Group for Assistance With Your Uncontested Divorce in Raleigh
+Consult with Doyle Law Group for Assistance With Your Uncontested Divorce in Raleigh

 While divorce is never easy, we can help alleviate some of the stress.
-We’ve guided Raleigh couples through divorce for over 14 years so whether you need guidance in drafting your agreement or completing the forms required by the state of North Carolina, the attorneys at Doyle Law Group are here.
+We’ve guided Raleigh couples through a divorce for over 20 years so whether you need guidance in drafting your agreement or completing the forms required by the state of North Carolina, the attorneys at Doyle Law Group are here.
 Call us at (919) 301-8843 or fill out our online contact form to schedule your consultation.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.